 Before you begin your web designer hiring process, you need to determine whether you need to hire a web designer or a web developer—and you need to know the difference.

-More often, designers focus on your site’s visual elements, while developers implement functionality, for example, by making sure your site employs responsive design across all platforms, especially on mobile devices.
+More often, designers focus on your site’s visual elements while developers implement functionality.
+For example, a developer would make sure your site employs responsive design across all platforms.
 They can also increase navigation speed and help prevent customers from bouncing from your site to a competitor’s.
-To hire a web developer, you’ll want to follow steps similar to those outlined for web designers in the process outlined below.
+To hire a web developer, follow steps similar to those outlined for web designers in the process outlined below.

-How critical is your web site design?
-Data indicates that 38.5 percent of consumers judge products and brands by their web sites, 38 percent will stop interacting with a poorly designed web site, and 50 percent will opt for your competition if they have a negative experience on your site.
+How critical is your website design?
+Data indicates that 38.5% of consumers judge products and brands by their websites, 38% will stop interacting with a poorly designed website, and 50% will opt for your competition if they have a negative experience on your site.

-That’s why it’s crucial to hire a web designer who ishighly qualified: either a freelance designer or (if your business frequently adds components to your site) a full-time web designer.
-Depending on the scope of your business, costs for web site design projects vary greatly, but hiring a freelancer, or even an inhouse designer, is likely to be less expensive than hiring a full-service agency.
+That’s why it’s crucial to hire a highly qualified web designer: either a freelance designer or (if your business frequently adds components to your site) a full-time web designer.
+Depending on the scope of your business, costs for website design projects vary greatly, but hiring a freelancer, or even an in-house designer, is likely to be less expensive than hiring a full-service agency.

 2. Write a Web Designer Job Description

 Once you’ve decided whether to hire a staff designer or freelance web professional, you’ll need to create a web designer job description.
 Begin with a short description of your workplace that makes your business’s focus and mission clear.
-You should also explain why you’re a great business partner or employer and why this project presents a fun and creative challenge for the right candidate.
+Explain why you’re a great business partner or employer and why this project presents a fun and creative challenge for the right candidate.

 3. Assess Designers’ Resumes and Digital Portfolios

-Once you start getting responses to your job listing, you’ll need to gauge applicants’ resumes for qualities that make a good web designer:
+Once you start getting responses to your job listing, you’ll need to gauge applicants’ resumes for qualities that make a good web designer such as:

 - A demonstrated sense of visual design fundamentals, including image composition, typography, and informational hierarchy

-- An understanding of user experience (UX) and information architecture
+- An understanding of user experience and information architecture

-- An understanding of search engine optimization (SEO) and mobile optimization
+- Understanding of search engine optimization and mobile optimization

-Once you’ve narrowed down the resumes to a core number, you’re almost ready to hire a web designer.
+Once you’ve narrowed down the resumes, you’re almost ready to hire a web designer.
 The next step is assessing designers’ digital portfolios, which will include work they’ve done for other employers or clients.
-The top candidates’ portfolios will demonstrate web design best practices, such as clean design, intuitive navigation, and clearly actionable calls to action.
+The top candidates’ portfolios will demonstrate web design best practices, such as clean design, intuitive navigation, and actionable calls to action.

 4. Ask the Right Interview Questions

-The best web designers tend to have a unique skill set.
-They’re visually gifted, technically innovative problem solvers.
+The best web designers tend to have a unique skill sets.
+They’re visually gifted and technically innovative problem solvers.
 They’re creative, but also deadline-driven and highly organized.
 The questions below will help you select a candidate with this rare combination of skills: